Tatmadaw: Post-independence

 At the time of Myanmar's independence in 1948, the Tatmadaw was weak, small and disunited.
 Cracks appeared along the lines of ethnic background, political affiliation, organisational origin and different services.
 The most serious problem was the tension between Karen Officers, coming from the British Burma Army and Burmese officers, coming from the Patriotic Burmese Force (PBF).

 In accordance with the agreement reached at the Kandy Conference in September 1945, the Tatmadaw was reorganised by incorporating the British Burma Army and the Patriotic Burmese Force.
 The officer corps shared by ex-PBF officers and officers from the British Burma Army and Army of Burma Reserve Organisation (ABRO).
 The colonial government also decided to form what were known as "Class Battalions" based on ethnicity.
 There were a total of 15 rifle battalions at the time of independence and four of them were made up of former members of PBF.
 None of the influential positions within the War Office and commands were manned with former PBF Officers.
-All services including military engineers, supply and transport, ordnance and medical services, Navy and Air Force were commanded by former Officers from ABRO and British Burma Army.
+All services including military engineers, supply and transport, ordnance and medical services, Navy and Air Force were commanded by former Officers from ABRO.

 The War Office was officially opened on 8 May 1948 under the Ministry of Defence and managed by a War Office Council chaired by the Minister of Defence.
 At the head of War Office was Chief of Staff, Vice Chief of Staff, Chief of Naval Staff, Chief of Air Staff, Adjutant General and Quartermaster General.
 Vice Chief of Staff, who was also Chief of Army Staff and the head of General Staff Office.
 VCS oversee General Staff matters and there were three branch offices: GS-1 Operation and Training, GS-2 Staff Duty and Planning; GS-3 Intelligence.
 Signal Corps and Field Engineering Corps are also under the command of General Staff Office.